 Composite fillings are tooth-colored quartz-like materials that are used to fill teeth that have cavities caused by tooth decay.
 Once the decayed material has been removed and the tooth is cleaned, the composite filling is placed on the tooth, layer by layer.
 Every layer is hardened with the use of a “curing” light before the next one is applied.
 The dentist shapes and polishes the tooth to produce a virtually invisible restoration.

-When are Composite Fillings needed?
+When are fillings needed?

 Patients who have tooth decay, those who want to replace their traditional silver amalgam fillings, and individuals who want to maintain a beautiful smile.

-What are the disadvantages of Composite Fillings?
+What are the disadvantages of composite fillings?

 They cost more than amalgam fillings because composite material is more expensive.
 Plus, the process is more difficult and takes more time.
-It also last less than half as long as amalgam fillings.
-However, this investment will go a long way and the money you initially spend on composite fillings will be offset.
+It also lasts less than half as long as amalgam fillings.
+However, this investment will go a long way and the money you initially spent on composite fillings will be offset.
 You will not only enjoy different health benefits, but your chances of having fractured teeth will also be reduced significantly.

-If you are interested in Composite Fillings, and would like to see if you are a good candidate, call (503) 925-9595 to schedule a consultation at our office in Sherwood, OR.
+If you are interested in Composite Fillings and would like to see if you are a good candidate, call (503) 925-9595 to schedule a consultation at our office in Sherwood, OR.